-Finally, PSE assumes that it is possible to accelerate discretionary measures to acquire them over the first ten years, which is slightly faster rate than the Power Council's ramping assumptions.
+Finally, PSE assumes that it is possible to accelerate discretionary measures to acquire them over the first ten years, which is slightly faster rate than the Power Councils ramping assumptions.

 Figure II-1 identifies the key elements of PSE's methodology, consistent with the methodology published on the Council's website, except for minor differences noted above.
-Complete descriptions of PSE's technical and achievable potential are in Appendix E of the 2021 IRP.
+Complete descriptions of PSE's technical and achievable potential are in Appendix F of the 2019 IRP.
+The results of the economic potential are presented in Chapter 7.